newbee-app/newbee/libs/shared/util/README.md

 ## What to add to this lib

+Like other `shared` libs, everything in this lib should be inteded for use on both the backend and frontend.

-Like other `util` libs, `shared-util` should only contain basic utility classes, interfaces, and functions that do not affect state.
+Like other `util` libs, this lib should only contain basic utility classes, interfaces, and functions that do not affect state.

 ## Where can this lib be imported